Mi-Jeong

 fruit over 14-days at 23. ±.
 1. °C. Seven days after the

-treatment, 85% of the treated fruit were green, versus fewer than
+treatment, 85% of the treated fruit were green, versus fewer

-50% of the non-treated fruit.
+than 50% of the non-treated fruit.
 Most of the tomato fruit had

-transitioned to the red ripening stage by 14 days after treatment.
+transitioned to the red ripening stage by 14 days after

-sound-treated than non-treated tomatoes.
-Furthermore, changes in
+in the sound-treated than non-treated tomatoes.
+Furthermore,

-quantitative real-time RT-PCR analysis.
-The expression level of
+analyzed by quantitative real-time RT-PCR analysis.
+The

-several ethylene biosynthetic (ACS2, ACS4, ACO1, E4 and E8) and
+expression level of several ethylene biosynthetic (ACS2, ACS4,

-ripening-regulated (.
-RIN, TAGL1, HB-1, NOR, CNR) genes was
+ACO1, E4 and E8) and ripening-regulated (.
+RIN, TAGL1, HB-1,

-influenced by sound wave treatment.
-These results indicated that
+NOR, CNR) genes was influenced by sound wave treatment.
+These

-sound wave treatment delays tomato fruit ripening by altering the
+results indicated that sound wave treatment delays tomato fruit

-expression of important genes in the ethylene biosynthesis and
+ripening by altering the expression of important genes in the

-ethylene signaling pathways.
+ethylene biosynthesis and ethylene signaling pathways.

 http://www.ThePowerOfSound.com/Gardening